Fathia Latiff: Career

 In 2009, Fathia Latiff was a supporting role in the hit 2009 drama Nur Kasih alongside leading stage actress Tiz Zaqyah, Fizz Fairuz and Remy Ishak.

 In 2011, she then appeared in Al-Hijab, a Malaysian horror movie produced by Empat Samudera Plantation Sdn Bhd.
 She acted as Qiss, Rafael's girlfriend led by Pierre Andre.
-This movie was released on 6 October 2011 In the same year, she also starred as supporting actress and comic roles in Nasi Lemak 2.0, a Malaysian film directed by and starring Wee Meng Chee or nicknamed as Namewee.
+This movie was released on 6 October 2011 In the same year, she also starred as a supporting actress in comic roles in Nasi Lemak 2.0, a Malaysian film directed by and starring Wee Meng Chee or nicknamed as Namewee.
 In this movie, her character was the second wife of a fisherman cast by a comedian Afdlin Shauki and was released on 8 September 2011.
 In addition, she starred in a different light as the main negative role in Bertaut Kasih, together with Ryzal Jaafar again and Fyda Ibrahim (a cousin of a Malaysian singer, Siti Nurhaliza).

-In between 2009 and 2013, she migrated towards comic roles in dramas and telemovies such as Bila Musang Berjanggut, Ms. Cinta, Cinta Halal and Diandra.
+Between 2009 and 2013, she migrated towards comic roles in dramas and telemovies such as Bila Musang Berjanggut, Ms. Cinta, Cinta Halal and Diandra.

-In the year 2014, she starred as leading role in Ariana Rose, the drama based on the novel of The Wedding Breaker by Evelyn Rose.
+In the year 2014, she starred in a leading role in Ariana Rose, the drama based on the novel of The Wedding Breaker by Evelyn Rose.

-And the year 2015, she acted in Darah Panas, produced by White Merpati Entertainment Sdn.
+In the year 2015, she acted in Darah Panas, produced by White Merpati Entertainment Sdn.
 Bhd.